VATSIM-CARIBBEAN/policy.vatcar.net/Training Policies/2 Rating Restrictions.md

 - _RDO – Radio Operator

-2.4 Automatic Flight Information Service (AFIS)
+2.4 Aerodrome Flight Information Service (AFIS)

 As of July 9, 2024 Controllers are not authorized to open AFIS services.